Xerish Storehouse

 Transparency is a discipline.

-Board composition, conflict-of-interest disclosures, quarterly Joseph Principle ledger entries, and the F.I.G.S. recipient list — published on the Transparency page and updated each quarter.
+Storehouse Board structure, conflict-of-interest disclosures, quarterly Joseph Principle ledger entries, and the F.I.G.S. recipient list — published on the Transparency page and updated each quarter.

 Fine print

-Xerish Storehouse is a Washington State Nonprofit Corporation operating as a 501(c)(3) Donor-Advised Fund Sponsor.
-Contributions to your Xerish wallet are irrevocable charitable contributions to Xerish Storehouse and are tax-deductible to the full extent allowed by law.
-Gifts you direct to organizations are advisory grant recommendations processed under the Xerish Storehouse Board’s blanket pre-approval framework for the F.I.G.S.-vetted recipient list.
-Xerish Storehouse retains a 0.5% annual fee on held donor-advised account balances for operational costs.
+Xerish Storehouse is a Washington State Nonprofit Corporation operating as a 501(c)(3) Donor-Advised Fund sponsor.
+IRS recognition is pending; during that review the fund operates under interim fiscal sponsorship, documented in the Donor Advisory Agreement.
+Contributions to your Xerish wallet are irrevocable charitable contributions to Xerish Storehouse, intended to be tax-deductible to the full extent allowed by law.
+Gifts you direct to organizations are advisory grant recommendations processed under the Storehouse Board’s blanket pre-approval framework for the F.I.G.S.-vetted recipient list.

 Xerish SPC is a Washington State Social Purpose Corporation (RCW 23B.25), EIN 42-1881594.
-Xerish SPC owns and operates the Xerish platform technology under a Services Agreement with Xerish Storehouse.
-The Joseph Principle — 20% of Xerish SPC’s net profit — is legally committed to Xerish Storehouse for redistribution to Kingdom causes.
+Xerish SPC owns and operates the Xerish platform technology under a services agreement with Xerish Storehouse.
+The Joseph Principle — 20% of Xerish SPC’s net profit — is committed to Xerish Storehouse for redistribution to Kingdom causes under the SPC’s social-purpose charter.

 A faithful steward keeps the books open.